-The names of each of the 194 course providers approved during the reporting period are provided in the Addendum (Table 1).
-Of which, 141 had students who accessed a VSL during the reporting period.
+The names of each of the 184 course providers approved during the reporting period are provided in Table 1 of the Addendum.
+Of these providers, 136 reported students who accessed a VSL loan.

 Value of VSL (section 103A(b)(ii) of the Act)